MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/installation-issues.md

 1. Identify the error message.
 To do this, follow these steps:

-    1. Go to the `%localappdata%\AADConnect` folder, and then open the Synchronization Service_install.txt file.
+    1. Go to the `%ProgramData%\AADConnect` folder, and then open the Synchronization Service_install.txt file.
     2. Search for this string: **value 3**
     3. Locate the error message just before the **value 3** string in the file.